SparklySpartan/ExcelMontecarloSimulator/README.md

 # ExcelMontecarloSimulator
-A montecarlo simulator of the game craps
+A montecarlo simulator of the game craps implemented using Excel VBA